Christian Stress Release

 Flight

-When our brains sense that we are not safe, and the best way to survive is to leave or run away, we are in the state of Flight.
+When your brain senses that you are not safe, and the best way to survive is to leave or run away, you’re in the state of Flight.

-Physically, this is where our nervous systems jack us up with enough cortisol and adrenaline to run and outrun danger.
-We have the desire to run or walk quickly, usually in a panicked sense.
+Physically, this is where your nervous system revs you up with enough cortisol and adrenaline to run and outrun danger.
+You’ll have the desire to run or walk quickly, usually in a panicked sense.

-In this state we often avoid certain situations or people.
-We make excuses for why we can’t go to things or commit to responsibilities.
-Sometimes we create roadblocks for ourselves, in what we call self-sabotage, because our brain’s don’t find them safe.
-Frequently we hide from the things we’re scared of, maybe even the world around us.
+In this state, you’ll often avoid certain situations or people.
+You’ll make excuses for why you can’t go to things or commit to responsibilities.
+Sometimes you’ll create roadblocks for yourself, in what we call self-sabotage, because your brain doesn’t find these situations safe.
+Frequently you’ll hide from the things you’re scared of, maybe even the world around you.

 Freeze

-When our brains sense that we are not safe, and it is not safe to Fight or Flee, we are in the state of Freeze.
+When your brain senses that you are not safe, and it is not safe to Fight or Flee, you’re in the state of Freeze.

-Physically, this is where our nervous systems jack us up with enough cortisol and adrenaline to fight or run danger.
-But then they immediately determine they wouldn’t win in a fight against, or a chase with the danger.
-So, they freeze and put us in a physical and/or mental state of paralysis.
+Physically, this is where your nervous system revs you up with enough cortisol and adrenaline to fight or run danger.
+But then it immediately determines that you wouldn’t win in a fight against, or a chase with, the danger.
+So, it freezes and puts you in a physical and/or mental state of paralysis.

-This leaves us with immobilization, meaning we can’t seem to do anything.
-We can’t get ourselves to get off the couch, text that person, sign-up for that event or leave our houses.
-We are stuck and incapable of doing the thing we need to do.
+This leaves you immobilized, meaning you can’t seem to do anything.
+You can’t get yourself to get off the couch, text that person back, sign-up for that event or leave your house.
+You’re stuck and incapable of doing the thing you need to do.

-Emotionally, we’re shutdown, numb and detached.
-We don’t connect with the positive emotions we usually feel about these things in our lives.
-We may even be detached from the negative emotions as well, not feel anything at all.
+Emotionally, in this state, you’re shutdown, numb and detached.
+You don’t connect with the positive emotions you usually feel about these things in your life.
+You may even be detached from the negative emotions as well, not feel anything at all.

-This state can bring a few different outcomes to our behaviors.
-Sometimes we justify and rationalize not doing the things we need to, avoiding them out of numbness.
-Sometimes we comply with what others tell us to do, because we can’t think for ourselves in the moment.
+This state can bring a few different outcomes to your behaviors.
+Sometimes you’ll justify and rationalize not doing the things you need to, avoiding them out of numbness.
+Sometimes you’ll comply with what others tell you to do, because you can’t think for yourself in the moment.

-We can become robotic, going through the motions without thinking or feeling anything.
-Sometimes we’re so detached from the world around us, we can’t even seem to be in it.
+You can become robotic, going through the motions without thinking or feeling anything.
+Sometimes you’re so detached from the world around you, you can’t even seem to be in it.
 This is where depression lives.

-How Do We Come Out of These States of Fight, Flight and Freeze?
+How Do You Come Out of These States of Fight, Flight and Freeze?

 The first step to coming out of the state of Fight, Flight or Freeze is awareness.
 Become aware that you are in this high stress state that is causing anxiety, panic or depression.

-Once we are aware that we’re in survival mode, we can begin to get ourselves the right help to come down out of them.
+Once you’re aware that you’re in survival mode, you can begin to get yourself the right help to come down out of it.

 You deserve that